ArchipelagoMW/Archipelago/docs/apworld dev faq.md

 # APWorld Dev FAQ

-This document is meant as a reference tool to show the best known solutions to common problems when developing an apworld
+This document is meant as a reference tool to show solutions to common problems when developing an apworld.

 ---